top of page

 Who it's for: standard fee plus the option to pay something additional to fund more free/low cost sessions for others.

 What it costs: £65 per session plus a regular or occasional additional fee, amount/frequency decided by you.
+The additional money will go towards the free therapy fund, an emergency fund for one-off sessions, or towards the running of the Community Hub.

 When are appointments available?